 Mykonos is one of the smallest of the Cyclades islands, you don’t need to hire a car to travel around.
 There are efficient public transportation such as buses and taxis connecting between towns and beaches.
-Being a transport hub of the island, home to two bus stations, Mykonos Town is the best place to stay in Mykonos without a car.

 If you want party, you should head to Paradise Beach and Super Paradise Beach which are great for nightlife, parties, young couples and honeymooners.
 Meanwhile, if you looking for quiet holiday, look no further than Agios Sostis Beach, Ornos Beach, and Kalo Livadi Beach.